 The f/2.8 aperture lets you shoot handheld in low-light circumstances, while the image stabilization technology from Canon allows you to operate at ultra-slow shutter rates securely.
 The lens also uses lovely bokeh to distinguish the subject from the background.

 Yes, the 100mm f/2.8L is a touch pricey, but it’s well worth considering for professional food photographers.
 If the L version is beyond your price range, consider the “regular” Canon EF 100mm f/2.8 Macro USM.
-It may not be the fancy model, but it still produces stunning food photography (and for a much more affordable price).
+It may not be a fancy model, but it still produces stunning food photography (and for a much more affordable price).